February 23, 2021 - Nodaway News

 Walk made a motion to approve the agenda as presented.
 The motion passed.
 Walk made a motion to approve prior commission minutes dated 2/18/2021.
 The motion passed.

-Requisitions: Sheriff to Stonehenge Properties LTD-Rev-cord for annual service; to 911 Custom for equipment; to Josh Fisher for labor and supplies on jail fire.
+Requisitions: Sheriff to Falls City Mercantile, Graves and Hy-Vee for March food and supplies; to 911 Custom for equipment; to Reeves-Wiedeman for maintenance supplies; county to Ag Power for equipment; recorder to Elkins-Swyers Co., Inc. for office supplies.

-The commission reviewed the following information received by mail or email: Hopkins Township financial statement and thank you letter from Northwest Missouri Enterprise Facilitation.
+The commission reviewed the following information received by mail or email: Fuel and equipment report.

-Reviewed the estimate provided by J&S Cleaning, LLC for floor maintenance quotes.
-No decision was made.

-The commission reviewed an email from Judge Roger Prokes regarding the upcoming jury selection process that will take place at the Administration Center’s third floor on February 23-24.
+Reviewed a letter from the Marilyn Jenkins, collector/treasurer regarding the hiring of a part-time temporary clerk.

+Stuart Oden of Oden Enterprises, Inc. called in requesting partial payment of an invoice for Bridge #287.

+The commission took a call from an Atchison Township resident with questions on property boundaries.

-A call was put in to DS Painting, LLC for a progress report on the jail painting.
-The commission toured the jail to review progress.
+A call was put in to Major Scott Wedlock regarding the progress on the jail fire projects as well as to request the inventory list from the kitchen.

 Walk made a motion to adjourn for lunch.
 All in favor.